Deep learning of committor for ion dissociation and interpretable analysis of solvent effects using atom-centered symmetry functions: Results and discussion

 The feature contribution of each input CV to the RC predicted by the neural network was evaluated using SHAP.
 The average of 100 SHAP values randomly sampled from the test dataset of 3040 configurations was calculated and the results are plotted in Fig.~\ref{fig:SHAP}.

 Figure~\ref{fig:SHAP}(a) shows the summed SHAP values for each atomic combination in the $G^2$ and $G^5$ descriptors.
 Overall, the contribution of $G^2$ is minimal, indicating that the information encoded in $G^2$ is effectively subsumed by the $G^5$ descriptors.
 Notably, within $G^5$, ($Z_1$-$i$-$Z_2$)=(O–Na–O) descriptors exhibited the largest contribution, followed by (Na–Cl–O), (Cl–Na–O), and (H-Cl-H).
-This result indicates that the coordination of water O atoms around the Na, as well as configurations involving one ion and a water O atom relative to the other ion, play a central role.
-In comparison, the contribution of water H atoms around Cl ion is minor.
+This result indicates that the coordination of water O atoms around Na ion, as well as configurations involving one ion and a water O atom relative to the other ion, play a central role.
+Note that the environment of water O atoms surrounding both ions is common to the (Na–Cl–O) and (Cl–Na–O) descriptors.
+In contrast, the contribution of water H atoms around Cl ion is minor.
+This relatively minor contribution of solvation around Cl ion is consistent with the small change in the coordination number around Cl ion between the associated and dissociated states, as reported by Geissler \textit{et al.}~\cite{geissler1999Kinetic} Other descriptors, such as (Cl-Na-H) and (Na-Cl-H), which characterize water H atom around both ions, and (O-Na-H) and (O-Cl-H), which describe environments where O and H atoms coordinate around a single ion are found to be less important.
+These results suggest that the arrangement of H atoms around the ions is less significant than that of O atoms.
+Among the ten atom combinations, the (H-Na-H) and (O-Cl-O) descriptors, representing the coordination of water H and O atoms around Na and Cl ions, relatively, show the smallest contributions, consistent with the underlying electrostatic interactions.

 Table~\ref{table:SHAP_O-Na-O} lists the top five contributors the within $G^5$ (O–Na–O) descriptors along with their corresponding absolute SHAP values.
 The $G^5$ descriptor at index 58 (denoted as $G^5_{58}$), corresponding to (O–Na–O) with the highest contribution, has the distance and angular sensitivities of $R_\mathrm{s}=2.0$ {\AA}, $\lambda=-1$, and $\zeta=1$.
 This indicates that water O atoms within a spherical shell of radius $R_\mathrm{s}=2.0$ {\AA} around Na make a significant contribution.
-Note that $R_\mathrm{s}=2.0$ {\AA} approximately corresponds to the Lennard-Jones diameter of Na.
-In contrast, the low angular resolution ($\zeta=1$) suggests that angular dependence is not particularly important for characterizing the distribution of O atoms around Na.
+This $G^5_{58}$ is largely consistent with the $G^5$ (denoted as $x_7$ in Ref.~\onlinecite{jung2023Machineguided}) with $R_\mathrm{s}=1.0$ {\AA}, $\zeta=2$ and $\lambda=-1$ identified by Jung \textit{et al.} Note that $R_\mathrm{s}=2.0$ {\AA}, which is slightly larger than that of $x_7$, approximately corresponds to the Lennard-Jones diameter of Na ion.
+In contrast, the low angular resolution ($\zeta=1$) suggests that angular dependence is not particularly important for characterizing the distribution of O atoms around Na ion.
 Typical structures are schematically illustrated in Fig.~\ref{fig:water_bridge}(a).
 The other descriptors listed in Table~\ref{table:SHAP_O-Na-O} exhibit similar properties, while their parameter values differ slightly.